frictionlessdata/datapackage/README.md

 # Frictionless Standards

-At the core of [Frictionless][site] is a set of patterns for describing data including Data Package (for datasets), Data Resource (for files) and Table Schema (for tables).
+At the core of [Frictionless][site] is a set of patterns for describing data including  Table Schema (for tables), Data Resource (for files), and Data Package (for datasets).

 **This site houses the formal *specifications* of these patterns.**